Haifa3D/haifa3d-hand-app/doc/programmers-manual.md

 #### UI

 The UI is built using fragments and is utilizing Android's databinding, which is the most recent approach to bind inflated android XML views to code.
 Most of this directly UI related code is packaged under `ui`.
 The `adapter` package contains code needed for recycler view binding.
 To avoid duplicating BLE related code while still almost every view needs to interact via BLE, I created [`BleFragment`](/src/android/Haifa3d/app/src/main/java/com/gjung/haifa3d/BleFragment.kt) as well as [`BleActivity`](/src/android/Haifa3d/app/src/main/java/com/gjung/haifa3d/BleActivity.kt) that are inherited by the specific UI components.
+Some parts if the UI code are inspired by NordicSemi's nRF Blinky example app and are in java for that reason.

 ## Flow